matinfazli/pioneer-games/docs/own-assets.md

 sidebar_position: 2
 ---

-# How to add your own assets to the system
+# Using your own assets

 Here you will find a video documentation on how to add your own assets: https://www.youtube.com/watch?v=uUeyAGTbrsM.